qtx73/calcz/README.md

 # calc — a tiny expression calculator in Zig

 `calc` is a small CLI evaluator for arithmetic expressions, written in Zig.
-It supports integers, floating‑point numbers, parentheses, unary signs, and the binary operators `+ - * / % ^`.
+It supports integers, floating‑point numbers, exponential notation, parentheses, unary signs, and the binary operators `+ - * / % ^`.
 You can also inspect the token stream and the abstract syntax tree (AST) for debugging.

 **Highlights**